Street, Berlin (Kirchner)

-Visual Analysis
+Description

-In Street, Berlin (1913), Kirchner depicts a busy street scene as men and women walk down the sidewalk.
-Kirchner paints two women in the central foreground and their figures take up a large portion of the canvas, making them the focal point of the piece.
+Street, Berlin depicts a busy street scene as men and women walk down the sidewalk.
+Two women in the central foreground are the focal point of the piece.
 The woman on the left wears a purple dress, a pop of color which contrasts with the mostly black clothing of the men that surround the pair.
-The mass of men in the background do not have any identifying features, but instead appear as a copy of each other.
-Their clothes flow into one another and their non-distinct facial features cause you to connect with the women because they are the only two with a sense of identity.
+The men in the background form an undifferentiated mass; their clothes flow into one another and their non-distinct facial features cause the viewer to connect with the women because they are the only two with a sense of identity.
 Kirchner uses some anti-naturalistic color in this piece including the skin of the figures which varies between shades of pink and orange as well as the blue and pink shades in the scenery.
-The anti-naturalistic tones are common in the German Expressionism and his other work during this time period.
-Kirchner paints with loose and visible brushwork.
-The brushwork creates a sense of motion, allowing for an aspect of hustle and bustle to be added to the street scene.
-The tilting downward of the perspective and the opposing diagonals in the brushwork create distortion and a sense of motion.
+The anti-naturalistic tones are common in German Expressionism and in his other work during this time period.

+Kirchner's brushwork is loose and visible.
+The tilting downward of the perspective and the opposing diagonals in the brushwork create distortion and a sense of bustling motion.
 The viewer feels confronted with the people in the street, as if they about to spill off the canvas and into our space.
-This stylistic choice also makes you feel closer to the women while farther away from the anonymous male figures in the background.
 Ideas of expression within German art carry all the way from Grünewald to Kandinsky, and Kirchner builds upon the idea of expressive brushwork and movement in his own pieces.